punkforpez/dotfiles/README.md

 My new baby.
 I have recently fallen absolutely in love with NixOS since testing it out.
 I decided to replace one of my partitions to test it out and ended up liking it so much I made it my primary distro.
 I am not sure if it will ever replace MacOS as my main operating system, but if I ever escape the "Apple Ecosystem" this will absolutely slide into place.

-I am using KDE Plasma for this setup, and although I also have Hyprland installed I have gained so much respect for KDE that I don't plan on switching back any time soon.
-Plasma has come so far since I first tried it and I am astonished at how polished it is, now.

 ## MacOS 26 Tahoe